 Let’s face it, playing electric guitar can be pricey.
-You’ve got the guitar itself, and an amp if you want to hear yourself play.
-Throw in a tuner, cables, some pedals... it adds up quickly.
+Between the guitar, amp, tuner, cables, some pedals... it adds up quickly.
 However, for just between $5-10, you can buy one of the most important things to how your electric guitar feels and sounds - strings.

 In this guide we’ll talk all about electric guitar strings.
 For such a seemingly simple purchase, there are a surprising amount of things to consider, and finding the right ones for you is both an art and a science.
-We’ll clear up all the confusing terminology, and arm you with the tools to make a great choice (or at the very least sound informed in front of your guitarist buddies).
-Last but not least, we’ll make 5 solid recommendations for the best electric guitar strings out there today.
+We’ll clear up all the confusing terminology, and arm you with the tools to make a great choice.
+Last but not least, we’ll make 7 solid recommendations for the best electric guitar strings out there today.

 Electric Guitar String Materials